 In spite of all that potential for success in mediation, there seems to be little preparation in many cases.

 What can be done to improve the odds of success or get better settlements?
 Here are some ideas: (Can we say "Preparation" eleven times?)

-- Clients should really become familiar with how mediation is practiced in their area.
+Learn about the process.
+Clients should become familiar with how mediation is practiced in their area.
 In Texas, we most often use the caucus method with the parties being kept in different rooms and the mediator moving back and forth between rooms.
 We also have attorneys present in virtually every mediation.
-In many other places, the parties stay in the same room throughout the process and often don’t use attorneys.
-Both ways can be successful, but the parties should know ahead of time about the style they will encounter.
 Many clients have a lot of anxiety about whether they will be in the same room with their spouse.
 That stress can be easily avoided.
 We can make sure we are in separate rooms.

-- The issues need to be clearly identified and thought out in advance.
-The attorney should help the party be able to state their positions concisely.
-Sometimes it helps to have an extensive discussion about goals so the client and attorney both know what their objectives are.
+Identify issues.
+The issues need to be clearly identified and thought out in advance.
+We will help you be able to state your positions concisely.
+Usually it helps to have an extensive discussion about goals so both we and you know what your objectives are.

-- The attorney needs to make sure that they have all the information they need.
-That includes updates with current values and balances on financial records, as well as any records regarding the children.
+Current information.
+We need to have up-to-date information.
+That includes the current values and balances on financial records, as well as any records regarding the children.
 Telling the mediator that you can get certain information later, or that you left the records at home, just won't cut it.
 The information needs to be present, current and organized.

-- Have copies of documents and paperwork for you, the other side and the mediator.
-It's sometimes helpful for everyone to be looking at the same records at the same time.
+Copies.
+We need to have copies of documents and paperwork regarding your issues for the other side and the mediator.
+It's usually helpful for everyone to be looking at the same records at the same time.

-- Keep in mind the many benefits you can get by settling, especially compared to the cost, time and stress involved in going to trial.
+Keep things in perspective.
+Focus on the many benefits you can get by settling, especially compared to the cost, time and stress involved in going to trial.

 Following these tips should increase your chances of success in mediation and improve the quality of the agreements you can reach.
-An investment of a small amount of time prior to the mediation can bring big benefits, and none of these actions are difficult.
-What are you waiting for?
+An investment of a small amount of time prior to the mediation can bring big benefits.
+None of these actions are difficult.